Foosball Rods & Bars

 Foosball Replacement Rod Price

-Foosball rods are an expensive part of the foosball table, especially for Tornado and Dynamo tables because of how high quality each component of the table is.
-Replacement rods can be purchased for about $30-40 US individually or you can buy a set of 8 rods for about $250 US.
-Universal rods can be purchased a little cheaper because of their different metal used.
+Foosball bars are an expensive part of the foosball table, especially for Tornado and Dynamo tables because of how high quality each component of the table is.
+Replacement bars can be purchased for about $30-40 US individually or you can buy a set of 8 rods for about $250 US.
+Universal sets can be purchased a little cheaper because of their different metal used.

 Foosball Replacement Rod Price

-Foosball rods are an expensive part of the foosball table, especially for Tornado and Dynamo tables because of how high quality each component of the table is.
-Replacement rods can be purchased for about $30-40 US individually or you can buy a set of 8 rods for about $250 US.
-Universal rods can be purchased a little cheaper because of their different metal used.
+Foosball bars are an expensive part of the foosball table, especially for Tornado and Dynamo tables because of how high quality each component of the table is.
+Replacement bars can be purchased for about $30-40 US individually or you can buy a set of 8 rods for about $250 US.
+Universal sets can be purchased a little cheaper because of their different metal used.

 All Foosball Parts Categories